-- 3. The RS may initiate the interactive interview using the W-2 application to record nonfinancial and financial information such as income, assets, job history, education, and family composition. - 4.
+- 3. The RS may initiate the CWW interactive interview to record nonfinancial and financial information such as income, assets and family composition. - 4.
 As a condition of W-2 eligibility, the RS may: - a.
 Assign up-front job search activities to applicants.
-(See $\underline{2.9.2}$ ) - b.
+(See 2.9.2) - b.
 Require the applicant to apply for other appropriate public assistance programs or resources.
 (See 2.6.1)